VaibhavSingh8/Food-Flare/README.md

 # Food Flare

-Food Flare is a web application built with React, Tailwind CSS, and Redux.
-It allows users to [briefly describe what your application does or its main features].
+Food Flare is a food ordering web application built with React, Tailwind CSS, and Redux.
+It allows users to order food from their favourite restaurants(!actually).

 ## Installation